wdporter/gateless-gate/readme.md

 Heaven and earth were bewildered,
 At Mahakashyapa’s smile.

-Case 7 Joshu’s "Wash Your Bowl"                      七　趙州洗鉢
+## Case 7 Joshu’s “Wash Your Bowl”

-趙州、因僧問、其甲乍入叢林。

-A monk said to Joshu, "I have just entered this monastery.
+A monk said to Joshu, “I have just entered this monastery.

-乞師指示。

-Please teach me."
+Please teach me”.

-州云、喫粥了也未。

-"Have you eaten your rice porridge?" asked Joshu.
+“Have you eaten your rice porridge?”, asked Joshu.

-僧云、喫粥了也。

-"Yes, I have," replied the monk.
+“Yes, I have”, replied the monk.

-州云、洗鉢盂去。

-"Then you had better wash your bowl," said Joshu.
+“Then you had better wash your bowl”, said Joshu.

-其僧有省。

 With this the monk gained insight.

 ### Mumon’s Comment

-無門曰、趙州開口見膽、露出心肝。

 When he opens his mouth, Joshu shows his gallbladder.
 He displays his heart and liver.

-者僧聽事不眞、喚鐘作甕。

 I wonder if this monk really did hear the truth.
 I hope he did not mistake the bell for a jar.

 ### Mumon’s Verse

-只爲分明極 Endeavoring to interpret clearly,
+Endeavouring to interpret clearly,

-翻令所得遲 You retard your attainment.
+You retard your attainment.

-早知燈是火 Don’t you know that flame is fire?
+Don’t you know that flame is fire?

-飯熟已多時 Your rice has long been cooked.
+Your rice has long been cooked.

-Case 8 Keichû the Wheelmaker               八　奚仲造車
+## Case 8 Keichu the Wheelmaker

-月庵和尚問僧、奚仲造車一百輻。

-Gettan Osho said, "Keichû, the first wheelmaker, made a cart whose wheels had a hundred spokes.
+Gettan Osho said, “Keichu, the first wheelmaker, made a cart whose wheels had a hundred spokes.

-拈却兩頭、去却輻、明甚麼邊事。

 Now, suppose you took a cart and removed both the wheels and the axle.
-What would you have?"
+What would you have?”.

 ### Mumon’s Comment

-無門曰、若也直下明得、眼、似流星、機、如掣電。

 If anyone can directly master this topic, his eye will be like a shooting star, his spirit like a flash of lightning.

 ### Mumon’s Verse

-機輪轉處      When the spiritual wheels turn,
+When the spiritual wheels turn,

-達者猶迷      Even the master fails to follow them.
+Even the master fails to follow them.

-四維上下      They travel in all directions, above and below,
+They travel in all directions, above and below,

-南北東西      North, south, east, and west.
+North, south, east, and west.